 - Ski for light will review the information in your application and make a decision about whether or not you can be accepted to attend the event.
-Important considerations in this evaluation are your skiing ability and experience if applying to be a guide, and the number of guides anticipated if applying to be a visually- or mobility-impaired participant.
+Important considerations in this evaluation are your skiing ability and experience if applying to be a guide, and the number of guides anticipated and your ability to participate in cross-country skiing if applying to be a visually- or mobility-impaired participant.

 - Applicants are generally notified of their acceptance to the week within one to three weeks of submitting an application.